bevyengine/bevy-website/release-content/0.14/release-notes/12394_Gizmo_line_styles.md

 }

 App::new()
     .add_plugins(DefaultPlugins)
     .add_systems(Startup, setup)
     .add_systems(Update, draw_gizmos);
 ```

-Previously however, the only way to customize gizmos was to change their colour, which may be limiting for some use cases.
-Additionally, the meeting points of two lines in a linestrip, their *joints*, had little gaps.
+Previously however, the only way to customize gizmos was to change their color, which may be limiting for some use cases.
+Additionally, the meeting points of two lines in a line strip, their *joints*, had little gaps.

 As of bevy 0.14, you can change the style of the lines and their joints for each gizmo config group: